kyma-project/telemetry-manager/docs/contributor/releasing.md

 The subject must describe the change and follow the recommendations:

 * Describe a change using the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood).
 It must start with a present-tense verb, for example (but not limited to) Add, Document, Fix, Deprecate.
-* Start with an uppercase.
+* Start with an uppercase, and not finish with a full stop.
 * Kyma [capitalization](https://github.com/kyma-project/community/blob/main/docs/guidelines/content-guidelines/02-style-and-terminology.md#capitalization) and [terminology](https://github.com/kyma-project/community/blob/main/docs/guidelines/content-guidelines/02-style-and-terminology.md#terminology) guides.